 Described by Ar.Norman Foster, “as having a personal way of going to the heart of the matter and identifying what is required.
 She then devises landscape solutions that often seem intuitive but are, in fact, rooted in serious research”.

-To find out more about Kathryn’s work on this amazing project, click here
+To find out more about Kathryn’s work on this amazing landscape design project, click here